triliovault-k8s-issues/triliovault-k8s-issues/tools/preflight/README.md

   - "volumesnapshots.snapshot.storage.k8s.io"
 - Ensure DNS resolution works as expected in the cluster
   - Creates a new pod (*dnsutils*) then resolve *kubernetes.default* service from inside the pod
-- Ensure Volume Snapshot functionality works as expected
+- Ensure Volume Snapshot functionality works as expected for both used and unused PVs
   - Create a source Pod and PVC (*source-pod* and *source-pvc*)
-  - Create a Volume snapshot (*snapshot-source-pvc*) from the *source-pvc*
+  - Create a Volume snapshot from a used PV (*snapshot-source-pvc*) from the *source-pvc*
+  - Create a volume snapshot from unused PV (delete the source pod before snapshoting)
   - Create a restore Pod and PVC (*restored-pod* and *restored-pvc*)
+  - Create a resotre Pod and PVC from unused pv snapshot
   - Ensure data in restored pod/pvc
 - Cleanup of all the intermediate resources created